 - The port at which the broker listens for messages.
 The default is

 - The RabbitMQ virtual host.
 The default is "

 By default, the vCloud Director AMQP service sends unencrypted messages.
 You can configure the AMQP service to encrypt these messages by using SSL.
 You can also configure the service to verify the broker certificate by using the default JCEKS trust store of the Java runtime environment on the vCloud Director cell, typically at $VCLOUD_HOME/jre/lib/security/cacerts.

-Click Extensibility, and click the Settings tab.
+- Click Extensibility, and click Edit for the AMQP Broker section.

-an SSL certificate pathname
+- An SSL certificate pathname

-a JCEKS trust store pathname and password
+- A JCEKS trust store pathname and password